 Modern tyre manufacturers now create specific rubber compounds and treads to suit a number of climatic conditions.

-'Wintry weather means cold temperatures – an influential factor in worsening tyre grip,' explains Jonathan Girling of Tyresafe.org (@Tyresafe).
+'Wintry weather means cold temperatures – an influential factor in worsening tyre grip,' says Jonathan Girling of Tyresafe.org (@Tyresafe

 'As summer tyres get colder, they harden, reducing their grip.
 This results in extended braking distances and reduced performance when cornering.
 Winter tyres' compound has different chemical agents to reduce the impact of this hardening effect and, in addition to more grooves or 'sipes', will give superior performance in wintry conditions compared with summer and all-season tyres'.

 That said, it's important to keep on top of shifting weather conditions and swap back to summer tyres when the temperature rises, as braking distances typically increase with winter tyres when the thermometer reaches 20 degrees Celsius or more.

 There is, of course, an alternative: the all-weather tyre.
 Bridgestone, for example, has created the Weather Control A001

 , which, according to the manufacturer, has 'excellent wet and winter grip', but can also react to 'fast-changing weather conditions'.

 that, the company claims, performs as well as a premium summer tyre in the warmer months but also offers excellent traction on the snow.